COS-IN/iluvatar-faas/src/Ilúvatar/fs_policy_tsksz/schedstats.md

 ## Next Actions

   * capture on BPF side                 ✓
-  * push to the user space via ring buffer
+  * push to the user space via ring buffer                 ✓
   * dump into a json or a csv
+    * no need we can post process the sched logs

 ## Questions